 But what I really loved about it was the large LCD display.
 A prominent feature that is impossible to miss, the display makes reading results a whole lot easier.
 While it may take you 15 to 20 minutes to calibrate, this scale will still make your work easier.

-In a nutshell, it is a great electronic digital scale and I consider it the best electronic reloading scale.
+In a nutshell, it is a great electronic digital scale.
 However, it is not without its faults, which is to be expected of any man-made machines, electronic or otherwise.

 Lite is a term used to refer to items that are lightweight and compact.
 This is exactly what the Scales Chargemaster lite from RCBS is.
-Weighing a meager one pound, it is surprisingly lightweight for a digital reloading scale.
+Weighing a meager one pound, it is surprisingly lightweight.

-Obviously, this is not the only good thing about this scale.
-As with other digital scales, it features an LCD display.
+Obviously, this is not the only good thing about this.
+As with other scales, it features an LCD display.
 The only difference with this one is that it is touchscreen.
 And in this era where almost every display is touchscreen, this display is a huge plus.

 In regards to accuracy, it does not disappoint.
 It has an accuracy of up to 0.1 grain similar to the Hornady above.
 Where this scale edges out the Hornady is with its dispenser.
 It comes with a dispenser attached that can dispense between 2-300 grains of powder.

 When it comes to ease of use, this scale is unsurprisingly easy to use.
 The brightly colored red off/on button on the right of the display is impossible to miss.
 To top it all off it comes with a 120/240 switching power supply.

 All these features combined to earn this scale a place on my list of the best digital reloading scale.
 And while it does not have the grain capacity of the Hornady it still deserves a no two spot on my list.

 Frankford Arsenal Platinum Series : Best Precision Reloading Scale